top of page

 CONSTRUCTING KNOWLEDGE

 Bloom Community School is informed by constructivist perspectives on learning and childhood development, which is based on the idea that children actively construct their own understanding of the world around them through experiences and interactions with their environment.
-Our aim is to create a more student-centered and democratic learning environment that supports students' intellectual, emotional, and social development.
+Our aim is to create a more student-centered learning environment that supports students' intellectual, emotional, and social development.

 We view learning as an active, dynamic process that is shaped by both the individual and their home, school, and community environments as well as the social and cultural contexts in which learning takes place.
 Bloom supports a child's natural curiosity and desire to learn, and nurtures them in constructing their own understanding of the world in a meaningful way.